 Journal Citation Reports is published annually in two editions: JCR Science Edition contains data about more than 8,000 journals in science and technology, JCR Social Sciences Edition contains data about more than 2,650 journals in the social sciences.
 The EUR subscribes to both editions, from 1997.
 Normally, the new editions of JCR are published in June of the following year.
 In the JCR 2023 release, all journals in the Web of Science Core Collection have a Journal Impact Factor, so also journals in the Arts and Humanities Citation Index and the Emerging Sources Citation Index.

 Please note: the Journal Impact Factor is not based on the data in Web of Science!
 To calculate the Journal Impact Factor also citations from journals that are not included in the Web of Science are used.

-When you know the title of the journal you are looking for, then you can enter the name in the search box in the left upper corner.
-In some cases you see the journal title twice: that means that this journal is part of the JCR Science edition and the JCR Social Science Edition.
+When you know the title of the journal you are looking for, then you can enter the name in the search box on the homepage of the JCR.
+A list of matches appears.

-When you select one journal of click on the title of a journal in the list, you go to the Journal Profile with information about the journal (like ISSN and publisher) and the Key Indicators, including the Journal Impact Factor, ordered by year.
-When you click a number, you will get a pop-up with additional information about the calculation and the underlying numbers.
+When you select one journal of click on the title of a journal in the list, you go to the Journal Profile with information about the journal (like ISSN and publisher) and the journal metrics, including the Journal Impact Factor, for the current year, the Journal Citation Relations, Open Access data etc.

-At the bottom of the Journal Profile you can select additional information.
-Especially Rank is important: it shows the quartile and JIF Percentile of the journal within its own category.
+When you scroll down the page, you can see additional information.
+Especially Rank by Journal Impact Factor is important: it shows the quartile and JIF Percentile of the journal within its own category or categories.